 - Alternatively, interrogate the whole publications website, warts and all, by entering your search word or phrase via Sherlock’s magnifying glass (in the top right corner).

-- Finally, if you want to go really crazy wild, then click on the title of this website and just keep reading the truly jumbled mess of my brain AS IT HAPPENED, most recent first.
+- Finally, if you want to go really crazy wild, then click on the title of this website and just keep reading the truly jumbled mess of my brain AS IT HAPPENED, but in reverse (most recent first).

 Happy reading.
 Then tell me what you think!